-All that’s required before you make a start is that you take a step back to weigh up the job and think about what might cause harm, then decide whether you are doing enough to prevent that harm.
+All that’s required before you make a start is that you take a step back to weigh up the job and think about what might cause harm, and who might be affected, then decide whether you are doing enough to prevent that harm.

 After all, you wouldn’t attend a reported gas leak in a dark room and immediately get your cigarette lighter out to see where the problem is.
 You’d definitely weigh up the risks of that one first and decide what could be done to prevent harm.

 Once you’ve identified the risks, all that is then required is that you prioritise and either remove the risk or put in place sensible measures to control the risk.

 Again, using our gas leak example the first priority would be the risk of explosion.
 Therefore, the sensible control measure would be to isolate the gas either at source or to the appliance.